-Estimated in accordance with Rule 457 (c) of the Securities Act solely for the purpose of computing the amount of the registration fee based on the average of the high and low prices of the registrant's Common Stock as reported on the Nasdaq National Market on October 31, 2001.
+(1) Estimated in accordance with Rule 457(c) of the Securities Act solely for the purpose of computing the amount of the registration fee based on the average of the high and low prices of the registrati's Common Stock as reported on the Nasdaq National Market on May 30, 2002.
+Represents the number of shares of common stock held by the selling stockholder and the number of shares of common stock issuable upon the conversion of the shares of our Series A Convertible Preferred Stock held by the selling stockholders.